-Google Plus Communities is another great way to drive targeted traffic to your quality posts.
-All you need to do is to go to Google Plus and search for communities relevant to your niche, and join them.
-When ever you publish a new blog post, share it on the Google Plus Community.
+Google Plus Communities is another excellent way to drive targeted traffic to your quality posts.
+All you need to do is to go to Google Plus and search for communities relevant to your niche and join them.
+Whenever you publish a new blog post, share it on the Google Plus Community.

-You should also curate other blog content to make your topic page more interesting and useful.
-You can add their easy-to-use bookmarklet which will help you to quickly scoop any page on the web.
+It would help if you also curated other blog content to make your topic page more exciting and useful.
+You can add their easy-to-use bookmarklet which will help you scoop any page on the web quickly.

 Submit your blog image to Flickr: